 Over 1.5-million visitors come to the park every year.
 There are still lots of fun recreational activities to do, including hiking, biking, and backpacking.
 Several tours take tourists to the notable points of interest.

 Camp overnight in the park to experience the dark sky area.

 Address: Arches National Park, Moab, UT 84532

 Any time is a great time to visit the Sequoia & Kings Canyon National Parks because it’s always open.
 Located in California, the two-park system contains some of the most impressive natural scenery in the US.
-It’s no wonder that the parks attract approximately two million people every year to see record-breaking landmarks.
+It’s no wonder that these popular US parks attract approximately two million people every year to see record-breaking landmarks.

-The combined Sequoia & Kings Canyon National Parks operate jointly for better management and preservation of the environment.
+The combined Sequoia & Kings Canyon National Parks operate jointly to manage better and preserve the environment.
 It’s considered a UNESCO Biosphere, preserving an environment ideal for abundant, diverse wildlife and flora.
-There are hundreds of species of birds and animals, but some of the most impressive sights are the plants.
+There are hundreds of bird and animal species, but some of the most impressive sights are the plants.

-Sequoia National Park is home to the giant forest, consisting of giant sequoia trees.
+Sequoia National Park is home to a giant forest consisting of giant sequoia trees.
 Hike along the Sherman Tree Trail to reach the General Sherman Tree, the world’s largest tree.
 You can also drive beneath the Tunnel Log.

 Kings Canyon National Park appears straight from a postcard with the iconic views in Paradise Valley.
 The entire valley was shaped by historical glacier activity to create perfectly sculpted mountain slopes and forest scenery.
 It’s an excellent location for backcountry hiking and camping.